-It is getting individuals to buy into a group idea – a process that requires everyone being connected in a meaningful way and motivated by achieving a common goal.
+It is getting individuals to buy into a group idea – a process that requires everyone to be connected in a meaningful way and motivated by achieving a common goal.

-Leaders in this sense – must think about the team first and how leadership decisions are going to impact the collective.
-It’s as if standing at the bottom of a pyramid where the base represents the group and the point end represents the individual.
-Your thought processes and decisions must first filter through the team lens before they get to any single member.
-Leaders must also consider that individuals on a team will often think about things from the top of the pyramid, where they consider themselves first and the group second.
+Leaders, in this sense – must think about the team first and how leadership decisions will impact the collective.
+It’s as if standing at the bottom of a pyramid where the base represents the group, and the top represents the individual.
+Your thought processes and decisions must filter through the team lens before getting to any single member.
+Leaders must also consider that team members will often think about things from the top of the pyramid, where they believe themselves first and the group second.

 Leaders as influencers

-If we consider leadership under this framework, then we must also consider what it is that we are attempting to influence.
+If we consider leadership under this framework, we must also consider what we are attempting to influence.
 Ultimately, in a team, we are trying to influence the behaviour of the members.
-We want them to behave in a high performing manner towards team success.
+We want them to behave in a high-performing manner toward team success.

 As we play with this idea, let’s start to consider what can influence behaviour.

-We can think about it like cultivating a garden, it takes a lot of time, care, and attention.
-A garden needs the right amount of sunlight, water, nutrients for the soil, continual weeding, etc. You need to create the right environment for each piece of the garden to be healthy so that it functions well together.
+We can think about it like cultivating a garden.
+It takes a lot of time, care, and attention.
+A garden needs the right amount of sunlight, water, nutrients for the soil, continual weeding, etc. It would help if you created the right environment for each piece of the garden to be healthy so that it functions well together.

-This article is going to explore the impact of a team’s environment on the behaviour and ultimate success of the team.
+This article will explore the impact of a team’s environment on the behaviour and ultimate success of the group.

 Environment dictates behaviour

-Research suggests that up to 70% of behaviour is dictated by the environment.
-The good news is that leaders can have a high level of influence in this area.
-So, if you are pursuing a desired behaviour within your team, first consider the environment you are creating.
+Research suggests that the environment dictates up to 70% of behaviour.
+The good news is that leaders can significantly influence this area.
 Good leaders are essentially engineers of their team’s environment.
+So, if you are pursuing the desired behaviour within your team, consider the environment you create.

 Environments = values communicated

 Let’s define environment.
-For the pupose of this discussion on team behaviour, let’s boil it down to the core values within a team and how those values are communicated behaviourally (i.e., with actions!).
+For this discussion on team behaviour, let’s boil it down to the core values within a team and how those values are communicated behaviourally (i.e., with actions!).

-Most people tend to agree in principle with certain proposed values, things like; honesty, integrity, togetherness, etc. These are all virtuous concepts that intuitively make sense to most people, and therefore people typically have a desire to embody and uphold them.
+Most people tend to agree with specific proposed values, such as honesty, integrity, togetherness, etc. These are all virtuous concepts that intuitively make sense to most people; therefore, people typically desire to embody and uphold them.

-However, a culture struggles when the values that get identified don’t get communicated properly or aren’t lived up to a consistent basis – especially when things get tough.
-What happens then is the undoing of most team cultures, the values merely become words that are plastered on a wall somewhere.
+However, a culture struggles when the values identified don’t get adequately communicated or aren’t lived up to a consistent basis – especially when things get tough.
+What happens then is the undoing of most team cultures.
+The values merely become words that are plastered on a wall somewhere.
 Team members stop trusting them, realizing they don’t really matter to anyone, and the culture of the team begins to unravel.

 The key as a leader, is to take those values off the page and bring them to life.
 This is done by communicating them clearly yourself, both in your language and your actions, as well as giving everyone else the opportunity to communicate them to each other in safe and habitual ways in the daily environment.